Nomje/Indian-Sweet-Spices/README.md

 - Service modules: specific logic such as functions for signing-up or logging in a user.
 Service modules often use and depend upon API modules...

-- API modules: logic that make network requests such as AJAX calls to the backend or third-party APIs.
+- API modules: logic that make network requests such as AJAX calls to the backend or third-party APIs. need to push something